-As the division manager, Barry supervises and provides technical assistance on MAPC's Health in All Policies and healthy community design projects, including the recent Community Transformation Grant for Middlesex County.
+As the department director, Barry supervises and provides technical assistance on MAPC's Health in All Policies and healthy community design projects, including the recent Community Transformation Grant for Middlesex County.
 MAPC's work focuses on increasing the accessibility and affordability of healthful foods, assisting cities and towns with adoption of comprehensive community design approaches to enhance walking, bicycling, and active transportation, and increasing tobacco- and smoke-free settings.
-He also manages the division's health impact assessment practice which aims to strengthen the connection between physical and environmental factors and health, and to look at how policies and programs can reduce health inequities.
+He also manages the department's health impact assessment practice which aims to strengthen the connection between physical and environmental factors and health, and to look at how policies and programs can reduce health inequities.
 MAPC has used health impact assessments to positively influence policies affecting public transit, speed limits, school building, and funding for community development as well as to shape a private equity fund.

 Additionally, Barry is leading MAPC's internal Health in All Policies initiative to integrate approaches, findings, and recommendations into the organization's practice areas, including Clean Energy, Housing, Transit Oriented Development, and Climate Change Adaptation.

 Barry's background includes a Bachelor's degree in Biology and a Masters in Regional Planning, and he has over 12 years of planning experience in the public and private sectors.

 Barry was a City Planner for Springfield, MA, where his focus was on environmental planning projects (including stormwater management), historic design review, development of neighborhood master plans, and coordinating redevelopment of city-owned parcels.
 In addition, his work involved the initiation of a city-wide active living program.
 Working with representatives from the state and city public health departments, the American Heart Association, Springfield College, and the Mason Square Health Center, he created internal and external relationships and developed projects to increase physical activity, improve nutrition, and reduce smoking.